 As per the recent Travel Protocol Released by the Government of Nepal:- On-Arrival Visa Service and No Quarantine rule appliesRead More

 After its discovery in 1808 by the western world, Dhaulagiri was thought to be the highest mountain in the world.
-This lasted for 30 years before Dhaulagiri’s place was taken by Kanchenjunga.
+This lasted for 30 years before Dhaulagiri’s place was replaced by Kanchenjunga.

-In terms of rise above local terrain, Dhaulagiri is, in fact, almost unparalleled in the world.
-For example, it rises 7000m over the Kali Gandaki gorge to the southeast in about 30km of horizontal distance.
-The Kali Gandaki is especially dramatic since Dhaulagiri and Annapurna both stand near the river, giving a unique example of two eight-thousanders facing each other over a deep valley.
+In terms of rise above local terrain, Dhaulagiri is almost unique in the world.
+Indeed, it rises 7000m over the Kali Gandaki gorge to the southeast in about 30km of horizontal distance.
+The Kali Gandaki is greatly special since Dhaulagiri and Annapurna both stand near the river, giving a unique example of two eight-thousanders facing each other over a deep valley.

 The South Face of Dhaulagiri is also a massive drop; it is approximately a 4000m wall, and it has been the site of some epic climbs.